 December 22, 2016

 Archery is one of the fastest-growing sports in the country.
 It’s fun, it’s challenging, and it’s rewarding to see yourself improve with practice.
 But it’s also important to start off on the right foot by getting the proper archery equipment for beginners.
-Here’s a quick guide explaining basic archery supplies and how to choose the right gear for the best results.
+Here’s a quick guid for archery for beginners, explaining basic archery supplies and how to choose the right gear for the best results.

 Determine Your Eye Dominance